London Osteopathy Pilates

 4. Aftercare

-• This usually resolves within 24–48 hours and is often followed by reduced pain and improved movement.
+• Usually resolves within 24–48 hours, often followed by reduced pain and improved movement.

-• Manual therapy works well for restoring overall mobility and reducing global muscle tension.
+• Manual therapy restores overall mobility and reduces global muscle tension.

 • Together, they help break the pain–spasm–pain cycle and improve long-term function.